-This fascinating class with Dr. David Menton explores bone biology and unveils the intricacies of our amazing skeletal system.
-Did this all come together by dumb luck over millions of years?
+This fascinating class with Dr. David Menton explores bone biology and unveils the elaborate design of our amazing skeletal system.
+Could all this have come together by dumb luck over millions of years?
 Or was all this intricacy orchestrated by our Creator’s intentional design?
-Anatomy is made simple in this small-group lecture and lab covering the amazing inner workings and functions of our bones.
+You’ll look at your skeleton in a whole new light when you learn about the amazing inner workings and functions of our bones.

 Did you know that the bones of our bodies are a perfect blend of both strength and flexibility?
 If they weren’t strong enough they couldn’t support us and we’d be unable to walk around.
 On the other hand, if they weren’t flexible enough they’d shatter when we went for a jog.
 Our life depends on a boney skeleton that is an engineering marvel.